 "The publication of this book could not be more timely.
 The first eighty pages should be compulsory reading for anybody in the United Kingdom (and elsewhere) involved with immigrants or asylum-seekers, whether at the level of policy-making, policy administration, or merely as citizen hosts."--Jim Potter, Times Literary Supplement

-Other Princeton books authored or coauthored by Gary Gerstle:
+Other Princeton books by Gary Gerstle: